Infrared photography: Infrared filters

 Infrared light lies between the visible and microwave portions of the electromagnetic spectrum.
 Infrared light has a range of wavelengths, just like visible light has wavelengths that range from red light to violet.
-"Near infrared" light is closest in wavelength to visible light and "far infrared" is closer to the microwave region of the electromagnetic spectrum.
-The longer, far infrared wavelengths are about the size of a pin head and the shorter, near infrared ones are the size of cells, or are microscopic.
+"Near infrared" light is closest in wavelength to visible light, ranging from approximately 700 to 5000 nm, and "far infrared" is closer to the microwave region of the electromagnetic spectrum, ranging from approximately 25 to 350 μm.
+The longer, far infrared wavelengths are about the size of a pinhead and the shorter, near infrared ones are the size of cells, or are microscopic.